 Class Four Companies

-Nine of the most innovative digital health companies join us from July to September 2018 as part of the fourth class of the Cedars-Sinai Accelerator Powered By Techstars.
+Nine of the most innovative digital health companies joined us from July to September 2018 as part of the fourth class of the Cedars-Sinai Accelerator.
 Chosen from hundreds of startups, these nine teams and their innovative products represent the best and brightest from our global community of health innovators.
 Meet them below.

 ALIS Health supports physicians by providing guidance in ordering appropriate diagnostic testing for patients.
 Using information about an individual patient, ALIS offers recommendations for appropriate testing and connects providers to certified laboratories to complete the tests.
 Its initial focus is on genetic testing and women's health.